CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_02.md

 Next, we can create an `Azure Machine Learning Compute` cluster in Azure:

 ***Note:***
 If you are using a `Pay-as-you-Go` or `Free Trial` Azure subscription, please make sure that your Machine Learning workspace is in `eastus` region (it can happen that `westeurope` is not enabled by default).
-To do so, add a `location='eastus'` parameter in the `AmlCompute.provisioning_configuration` line.
+To do so, add a `location='eastus'` parameter in the `AmlCompute.provisioning_configuration` line (not needed if you have your workspace running in `eastus`).

 ```python
 from azureml.core.compute import AmlCompute